-The Mississippi Gulf Coast has weathered its share of calamity in the past two decades.
+The Mississippi Gulf Coast has weathered its share of calamity.
 The devastating force of Hurricane Katrina and the widespread publicity surrounding a Gulf oil spill challenged the charming coastal communities of the Magnolia State.
 People here are accustomed to bouncing back from hardships, and they welcome visitors to places that often feature prices that are lower than more famous coastal towns in nearby states.